groupdocs-conversion/GroupDocs.Conversion-Products/english/conversion/java/xls-to-dotm.md

         - icon: "far fa-file-excel"
           title: " About XLS File Format"
           content: |
             Files with XLS extension represent Excel Binary File Format.
 Such files can be created by Microsoft Excel as well as other similar spreadsheet programs such as OpenOffice Calc or Apple Numbers.
-File saved by Excel is known as Workbook where each workbook can have one or more worksheets.
-Data is stored and displayed to users in table format in worksheet and can span numeric values, text data, formulas, external data connections, images, and charts.
-Applications like Microsoft Excel lets you export workbook data to several different formats including PDF, CSV, XLSX, TXT, HTML, XPS, and several others.
-The XLS file format was replaced with a more open and structured format, XLSX, with the release of Microsoft Excel 2007.
-The latest versions still provide support for creating and reading XLS files, though XLSX is the first choice of use now.
+File saved by Excel are known as Workbook where each workbook can have one or more worksheets.
+Data is stored and displayed to users in table format in worksheet and can span numeric values, text data, formulas, external data connections, images and charts.

           link: "https://docs.fileformat.com/spreadsheet/xls/"

     format:
         # format loop
-        - icon: "far fa-file-word-o"
+        - icon: "far fa-file-DOTM"
           title: " About DOTM File Format"
           content: |
             A file with DOTM extension represents template file created with Microsoft Word 2007 or higher.
 It is similar to the popular DOCX file format other than it retains the user defined settings for reuse in case of creating new documents.
 Such documents are more often used in offices where a standard template file is generated with settings like page information, margins, default layout and macros, and is used to create new documents from it when required.
 DOTM files, however, save macros, that are a series of commands in the form of recorded actions for automatic completion of a task.
 This helps save time in carrying out actions that are repeated in completion of a task.